Chilean Civil War of 1891: Itata incident

 The organization of the revolutionary forces went on slowly.
 They were experiencing difficulty in obtaining the necessary arms and ammunition.
 A supply of rifles was bought in the United States, and embarked on board the Itata, a Chilean vessel in the service of the rebels.
 The United States authorities refused to allow this steamer to leave San Diego, and a guard was stationed on the ship.
 The Itata, however, slipped away and made for the Chilean coast, carrying with her the representatives of the United States.
-A fast cruiser was immediately sent in pursuit, but only succeeded in overhauling the rebel ship after she was at her destination.
+A fast cruiser was immediately sent in pursuit, but only succeeded in overtaking the rebel ship after she was at her destination.
 The Itata was then forced to return to San Diego without landing her cargo for the insurgents.

 Hostilities

 The first shot was fired, on 16 January, by the Blanco at the Valparaiso batteries, and landing parties from the warships engaged small parties of government troops at various places during January and February.
 Balmaceda's principal forces were stationed in and about Iquique, Coquimbo, Valparaíso, Santiago and Concepción.
 The troops at Iquique and Coquimbo were necessarily isolated from the rest and from each other, and military operations began, as in the campaign of 1879 in this quarter, with a naval descent upon Pisagua followed by an advance inland to Dolores.

 The Congressional forces failed at first to make good their footing (16–23 January), but, though defeated in two or three actions, they brought off many recruits and a quantity of munitions of war.
-On the 26th they retook Pisagua, and on the 15 February the Balmacedist commander, Eulogio Robles, who offered battle in the expectation of receiving reinforcements from Tacna, was completely defeated on the old battlefield of San Francisco.
+On 26 January they retook Pisagua, and on the 15 February the Balmacedist commander, Eulogio Robles, who offered battle in the expectation of receiving reinforcements from Tacna, was completely defeated on the old battlefield of San Francisco.
 Robles fell back along the railway, called up troops from Iquique, and beat the invaders at Huara on 17 February, but Iquique in the meanwhile fell to the Congressional fleet on 16 February.

 Battle of Pozo Almonte

 The Pisagua line of operations was at once abandoned, and the military forces of the congress were moved by sea to Iquique, whence, under the command of Colonel Estanislao del Canto, they started inland.
-The battle of Pozo Almonte, fought on the 7th of March, was desperately contested, but Del Canto was superior in numbers, and Robles was himself killed and his army dispersed.
+The battle of Pozo Almonte, fought on 7 March, was desperately contested, but Del Canto was superior in numbers, and Robles was himself wounded and then executed inside a field hospital and his army dispersed.
 After this the other Balmacedist troops in the north gave up the struggle.
-Some were driven into Peru, others into Bolivia, and one column made a laborious retreat from Calama to Santiago, in the course of which it twice crossed the main chain of the Andes.
+The garrison of Tacna (at that time part of Chile) was driven into Peru, others joined the Congressional Army and the rest made a laborious retreat from Calama to Santiago, in the course of which it twice crossed the main chain of the Andes.
+These forces were later sent to Coquimbo to form the fifth division of the Presidential Army.